makinacorpus/DbToolsBundle/docs/content/backup_restore.md

 </div>
 <div class="symfony">

-By default, the command will backup the database from the default DBAL connection.
+By default, the command will back up the database from the default DBAL connection.

 You can choose to back up a database from another connection with `--connection` option: